ufoul/cookieCutter/README.md

 # Functional equivelants

-rawr and shout are the same as print
+rawr and are the same as print